-When Should You Put Up Christmas Decorations in 2019?
+When Should You Put Up Christmas Decorations?
 A Decorator Weighs In

 Yes, there is such a thing as "too soon" when it comes to putting up your Christmas tree!

 When it comes to Christmas decorations, it seems like just about every neighbor or passerby has an opinion: too bright, too dull, too soon, or not Christmas-y enough.
 But while most of these not-so-jolly criticisms can be safely ignored as the mutterings of jealous and judgmental individuals, there are some rules to keep in mind when decorating your home for Christmas.
 And, like leaving milk and cookies out for Santa, putting your tree and lights up at the right time is among those vital traditions.
 So, when should you put up those Christmas decorations?
 We asked the experts to weigh in—and it turns out, there is such a thing as "too soon."

 According to Christina Hill, decoration coordinator at Hassle Free Christmas Tree, you can safely ignore the "rather traditional" practice of saving your Christmas tree decorating until Christmas Eve.
 She notes there's no need to prolong the wait until the last moment.
 And, at the same time, you can also ignore the traditional belief that you should set up your tree and decorations "at the beginning of Advent," says Hill.
 As per the classic chocolate-filled calendars of the same name, this is a period that includes the four Sundays before Christmas—giving you 28 days of holiday cheer prior to the big day.